WE NHEEd to Get Outside Grant Information

 We NHEEd to Get Outside, Again (and always)!

 Since 2018 we've awarded $8,800 that enabled 3,737 students to get outside!
 This grant is provided to NH schools or 501(c)3 non-profit organizations to provide students hands-on, experiential, outdoor field trip/learning opportunities.
-These educational field trips can be to a variety of locations (e.g., nature center, museum, state park, conservation area) and must include an outdoor, experiential component.
+These outdoor learning experiences can be to a variety of locations (e.g., nature center, museum, state park, conservation area, school yard) and must include an outdoor, experiential component.
 The outdoor learning experience does not have to be science focused; since environmental education is interdisciplinary by nature, we encourage experiences that engage the environment in creative ways through various subjects.
-Some weight is also given to applicants who plan a trip in the "off season" (late fall, winter, and early spring), as this provides new and different outdoor experiences and supports environmental education centers around the state at a time when they have fewer visitors.
+Some weight is also given to applicants who plan in the "off season" (late fall, winter, and early spring), as this provides new and different outdoor experiences and supports environmental education centers around the state at a time when they have fewer visitors.
 The grant funds can be used to cover transportation costs and/or student entry or program fees when applicable.
-Given restrictions due to COVID 19 we have expanded what funds can be used for including projects to set up outdoor classrooms, promote outdoor learning on campus, and virtual programs that include a component that encourages children to go outside.
 Anything that helps get students outdoors will be considered!
 We anticipate awarding grants in the range of $200-$500.

 Applications are due in November to fund field trips taking place the following year.
 Awards will be announced in December.
 Grants are awarded in January.
 Please check back here or follow us on facebook for updates.

 Each year we receive more request than we can award which means there are children who are missing out on an opportunity to get outside.
 We need more sponsors to continue funding these opportunities.
 Please click here to contact NHEE if you are interested in becoming a sponsor or have ideas about finding sponsors.